-Four cheeses, silky sauce, amazing flavor, and made in 30 minutes, this has to be the best mac and cheese recipe ever!
+Four cheeses, silky sauce, amazing flavor, and made in one pot in under 30 minutes, this has to be the best mac and cheese recipe ever!

 I’ve been trying to create a creamy, easy mac and cheese recipe for forever.
 I wanted something Kraft texture without powdered cheese or cheese sauce concentrate.